-One of the benefits of performing a code scan is that you can quickly show your customer diagnostic related issues with a pre scan report, and then after repairing the issues you can use the post scan report to show that the repairs were completed (Figure 7-1).
-In addition, by using The Snap-on Cloud the reports can be given to the customer and also saved for your own records, for more information, see Vehicle System Report / Snap-on Cloud on page 57.
+One of the benefits of performing a code scan is that you can guickly show your customer diagnostic related issues with a pre scan report, and then after repairing the issues you can use the post scan report to show that the repairs were completed (Figure 7-1).
+In addition, by using the Snap-on Cloud the reports can be given to the customer and also saved for your own records, for more information, see Vehicle System Report on page 56.